Welcome To Your Client Resources Center

 Please drink mostly filtered water.
 An okay filtration system for water is reverse osmosis (don’t use on plants).
 Avoid the sparkling waters they leach minerals from your body.
 Highly alkalized water may have some medicinal value, but it is not safe to drink highly alkalized water for prolonged periods of time.
 I have seen health problems occur when people use only alkalized water to drink every day.

 Juices should be freshly squeezed or blended.
 To have value you need to drink juices within 20 min of processing or all the wonderful live enzymes are dead.
 Please completely avoid bottled or carton juices they are just sugar.
-If the juice is boiled or pasteurized it is just sugar please avoid.
+If the juice is boiled, concentrated, or pasteurized it is just sugar please avoid.

 Sodas cause obesity and quite a few other health problems (whether diet or otherwise).
 These are drugs and not food.

 Coffee is a stomach irritant and a definite health hazard please reduce and avoid as much as possible (if you have any worries about cancer or tumors then all caffeinated products should be dropped).
-Coffee was found to raise estrogen in the body again avoid with cancer and tumors especially hormonal driven.
+Coffee was found to raise estrogen in the body again please avoid with cancer and tumors especially hormonal driven.
 Caffeine physiologically puts your body into a state of stress without there being an instigator.
-Chronic stress definitely promotes cancer.
+Chronic stress definitely promotes illness.

-Use unbleached sea salt or earth salt without any anti-caking agents.
+Use unbleached ancient sea salt or earth salt without any anti-caking agents.
 If it doesn’t clump, please don’t use it.
-Sea salt can be purchased at many health-food stores.
+These salts can be purchased at many health-food stores.
 Regular bleached iodized salt is unhealthy.
 If you are worried about getting enough iodine then sprinkle dried granulated kelp on your food like salt.
 (If cancer is a concern then no added salt in the diet is recommended) Possibly using lemon pepper or lemon crystals could be a substitute for salt for some people.
 Do not use lemon or other citrus on a regular basis if you have a gouty or pseudo gout tendency.

 Please, do not use the microwave for cooking.
 Microwaving food significantly changes food nutrients.
 Your food needs to be in as healthy and natural a state as possible to be of use for you in your re-discovery of your health.